tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 **INFORMATION**
 ---------------

-This script will wait until it is called in the telegram chat by it's host computer name (eg. DESKTOP-WG65HY) to accept commands from telegram.
+This script will wait until it is called in the Telegram chat by it's host computer name (eg. DESKTOP-WG65HY).
+Then Click 'Enter Commands' or 'Options' to begin the session and accept commands from Telegram chat.

-A list of Modules can be accessed by typing 'options' in chat.
+During a connected session, A list of Modules can be accessed by typing 'options' in chat.
 Or you can use the chat to act simply as a reverse shell with standard powrshell commands.

 -----------------------------------------------------------------------------------------------------------------------------